The Temporary Extra Educational Spaces (TEO) project was launched in 2020. The project runs until December 2024.

 TEO, ZEO and HEO

 We use the abbreviation TEO for the overarching project.
 However, there are now several sub-projects.
-For the realization of the Active Learning Classrooms at the Zernike campus, we use the abbreviation ZEO.
-Three faculties are intensively involved in this: the Faculty of Spatial Sciences (FSS), the Faculty of Economics and Business (FEB) and the Faculty of Science & Engineering (FSE).
-Multiple Active Learning Classrooms have now been realized at the Zernike campus, but there are more to follow.
+For the Active Learning Classrooms at the Zernike campus, we use the abbreviation ZEO.
+Three faculties are involved in this: the Faculty of Spatial Sciences (FSS), the Faculty of Economics and Business (FEB) and the Faculty of Science & Engineering (FSE).
+Multiple Active Learning Classrooms have now been realized at the Zernike campus, and there are more to follow.
 The ZEO steering committee consists of dr. Arjan van den Assem, prof. dr. Manda Broekhuis, dr. ir.
 Gerco Onderwater, prof. dr. Jan Riezebos, dr. Peter Smid en prof. dr. Rob Timmermans.